3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

   Make sure to not leave a line empty as it can otherwise lead to errors.
   The bot will choose a random quote for **every** comment.
 If you only provide one quote, the bot will only use that one for all comments.

-  You can also use comments that go over multiple lines (ASCII-Art, etc.).
+  You can also set comments that go over multiple lines (ASCII-Art, etc.).
   To do that, just put a `\n` at the end of each line of the multi-line comment.
 Then move the next line of your comment behind the `\n` so that your multi line comment is **only one line** in your quotes.txt, with each line of the actual comment seperated by a `\n`.

   > Example: `My cool comment: \nline1\nline2\nline3`

+  > Note: If your comment contains `\n` that should not get converted to a line break, you need to escape the backslash like this: `\\n`
 </details>

 &nbsp;